bbatsov/solarized-emacs/README.md

 - This package uses [semantic versioning](https://semver.org/)

 - Master branch is to be considered unstable (which isn't an excuse to constantly break behaviour).
-Use Melpa stable if you want fewer breaking changes.
+Use MELPA Stable if you want fewer breaking changes.

 - Next stable version will be 2.0 because of API changes in the master branch.